-Google will have up to six (6) months from the date of entry of this Final Judgment to implement the technology and provide any notice necessary to comply with this Section VI, and the sixmonth time period will start once Plaintiffs, in consultation with the TC, determine that the technology, including security and privacy safeguards, is fully functional. - E. Ads Data: For the term of this Final Judgment, Google must provide Qualified Competitors, at marginal cost, the following Ads Data, in addition to any data made available by Google via the APIs required under Sections VII and VIII: Ads Data used to operate, build or train AdBrain models or other models used in Ads targeting, retrieval, assessing ad relevance, bidding, auctioning (including predicted click-through rates (pCTR)), formatting, or content generation. - F. Ads Data Sharing Implementation: Before this data specified in Paragraph VI.E. is shared with Qualified Competitors, Google must use ordinary course techniques to remove any Personally Identifiable Information.
+Judgment to implement the technology and provide any notice necessary to comply with this Section VI, and the six-month time period will start once Plaintiffs, in consultation with personal privacy and the TC, determine that the technology, including security, as Google is prohibited from using and retaining data to which access cannot be provided to Competitors on the basis of and privacy or security concerns safeguards, is fully functional.

+E. Ads Data: For the term of this Final Judgment, Google must provide Qualified Competitors, at marginal cost, the following Ads Data, in addition to any data made available by Google via the APIs required under Sections VII and VIII: Ads Data used to operate, build or train AdBrain models or other models used in Ads targeting, retrieval, assessing ad relevance, bidding, auctioning (including predicted click-through rates (pCTR)), formatting, or content generation.

+D.F.
+Ads Data Sharing Implementation: Before this data specified in Paragraph VI.E. is shared with Qualified Competitors, Google must use ordinary course techniques to remove any Personally Identifiable Information.
 Google must provide sufficient information for each dataset such it can be reasonably understood, including but not limited to a description of what the dataset contains, any sampling methodology used to create the dataset, and any anonymization or privacy-enhancing technique that was applied.
 Google will have up to six (6) months from the date of entry of this Final Judgment to implement the technology and provide any notice necessary to comply with this Section VI, and the six-month time period will start once Plaintiffs, in consultation with the TC, determine that the technology, including security and privacy safeguards, is fully functional.
+Qualified Competitors may elect to receive real-time or daily access to the data via an API, data firehose, or data transfer, or other suitable mechanism that Google makes available to or within its own GSE.